Making vowel plots in R (Part 2)

 arrange(id)

 There we go.
-Now it’s clear that the ten formant measurements from this one word are now spread out in ten rows instead of the original ten columns.
+Now it’s clearer that the ten formant measurements from this one word are now spread out in ten rows instead of the original ten columns.

 So, this is closer to what we wanted, but we actually squished it a little too much!
 We actually want F1 and F2 to be in separate columns, and right now they’re all in one.

 So one way to do this is to split up the formant_percent column into two: formant and percent.
 It’s strange to have two pieces of information (what formant and the timepoint) in one column.
-We can use the separate function for this.
+We can use the separate_wider_delim function for this.
 As its first argument, we’ll tell it what column we want to separate (here, it’s formant_percent).
-Then, we’ll add the into argument, which is just a list of new, arbitrary column names that the split data will now be in, which for us is "formant" and “percent".
-By default, separate will split the text at non-word characters.
-So it detects the periods in F1.50. and assumes you want to split the string into F1 and 50.
+Then, we’ll tell is where to split it, which is at the “@” symbol.
+Then, we’ll add the names argument, which is just a list of new, arbitrary column names that the split data will now be in, which for us is "formant" and “percent".

 ay %>%